astronomer/docs/software/install-airgapped.md

 If you received a certificate from a private CA, follow these steps instead:

-1. Add the root certificate provided by your security team to an [Opaque Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/#secret-types) in the Astronomer namespace by running the following command:
+1. Store the root certificate provided by your security team to an [Opaque Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/#secret-types) in the Astronomer namespace named `private-root-ca` by running the following command:

     ```sh
     kubectl create secret generic private-root-ca --from-file=cert.pem=./<your-certificate-filepath> -n astronomer